princebari/Hindi-Character-Recognition-using-Convolutional-Neural-Network/README.md

 <h2>Inspiration</h2>
 Character recognition (for any language) is important to transcribe the written text into digital representations.
 For many difficult-to-read handwritten instances of lettering, human intervention is required via methods such as Captcha, Gamification, or manual annotation.
 This process is often labor and cost-expensive.
 However, for many character sets, deep learning models can accurately transcribe handwriting to digital encoding

+<h2>Problem Statement</h2>
+The objective of this deep learning project is to create an efficient and accurate system for recognizing Hindi characters using Convolutional Neural Network (CNN).
+The system should be able to accurately identify and classify handwritten hindi characters.
+By leveraging the power of deep learning techniques, this project aims to develop a reliable Hindi character recognition system that can have practical applications in various fields.